dmhendricks/woocommerce-order-progress/readme.txt

 Contributors: hendridm
 Tags: woocommerce,order,details,status,progress
 Donate link: https://paypal.me/danielhendricks
-Requires at least: 4.0
+Requires at least: 3.8
 Tested up to: 4.8
 License: GPL-2.0
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+Add an order progress bar to customer's order detail page.

+== Description ==
 A plugin for WooCommerce that displays an order progress bar on the customer's order details page.

-== Description ==
-This is a boilerplate WordPress plugin featuring namespace autoloading and integration with [Carbon Fields](https://github.com/htmlburger/carbon-fields).

-It is intended to be used as a starting point for creating quick WordPress plugins.
+= Requirements =
+Although this plugin may function with lesser versions, only recent versions of the following are actively tested and supported:

+* PHP: 5.6-7.1
+* WordPress: 3.8 or higher
+* WooCommerce: 3.0 or higher

 == Installation ==

-= Zip File =
+= Standard Installation =

-1. Download the ZIP distribution from Github.
+1. Download the latest ZIP archive from [GitHub](https://github.com/dmhendricks/woocommerce-order-progress/releases).
-2. Extract to your plugin folder.
-3. Activate the plugin in WordPress admin.
-4. Go to Settings > WordPress Base Plugin to see a sample settings page.
+2. In WP Admin, click **Plugins** > **Add New**.
+3. Once installation is finished, **Activate** the plugin.

-= Git Clone =
+= Composer =

-1. Clone the plugin from the GitHub repo to your WordPress plugins folder.
-3. Activate the plugin in WordPress admin.
-4. Go to Settings > WordPress Base Plugin to see a sample settings page.
+1. At command prompt, change to your `wp-content/plugins` directory.
+2. Clone the repository: `git clone https://github.com/dmhendricks/woocommerce-order-progress.git`.
+3. Run `composer install` to install dependencies and autoload namespaces.

 == Frequently Asked Questions ==
 = Q. What is Composer? =